Ved-Piyush/MEnKF_ANN_Chembl_Multivariate_Simulations/README.md

 1. Generate the data for the simulations under three different settings:

    i.
 Smiles Output having a weight of 70% and the Rdkit Outputs having a weight of 30%.
 The covariance matrix for the target has 0.3 along the diagonal and 0.06 for the covariance between the two targets.

+   ii.
+Smiles Output having a weight of 70% and the Rdkit Outputs having a weight of 30%.
+The covariance matrix for the target has 0.3 along the diagonal and -0.27 for the covariance between the two targets.

+   iii.
+Smiles Output having a weight of 80% and the Rdkit Outputs having a weight of 20%.
+The covariance matrix for the target has 0.2 along the diagonal and -0.18 for the covariance between the two targets.